Rat meat

 Rat meat is the meat of various species of rat: medium-sized, long-tailed rodents.
 It is a food that, while taboo in some cultures, is a dietary staple in others.
 Taboos include fears of disease or religious prohibition, but in many places, the high number of rats has led to their incorporation into the local diets.

 Regionally

 Africa

 In Malawi of East Africa, people there hunted field mice in corn fields for food: they strung the mice on sticks and cooked, salted or dried the mice as a popular delicacy in markets and roadside stalls.
 In Sub-Saharan Africa where cane rats are found, some people have the habit of eating them.

-Americas

-Rat stew was once consumed in West Virginia, the dish having originated during economic hardship due to a collapse in the mining industry.
-The dish is an example of roadkill cuisine and has appeared in the Marlington Roadkill Cook-off.